 A couple of weeks back I attended one of the two “reasonably smart” evening occasions that PooterGeekers kindly invited me to in response to my appeal so that I could test out some wacky lighting techniques.
 This was photographing various Latin American performers at a Cambridge college ball.
 I’m sure you’ll agree such a setting […]

 The Israel Ministry of Tourism would have you believe that the tiny Mediterranean state is a hip young place full of sunkissed, lean ‘n’ lovely twenty- and thirtysomethings, alternately running high-tech start-ups and hanging out on the beach playing frisbee with their gay friends.
 But the country has a dark underbelly.
-If you want to see it in […]
+If you want to see it […]

 Also at that party the other day, one of the Young People told me that Passenger, featuring Richard Brincklow on keyboards, are high up on BBC Radio 2’s playlist.
 The next day, one of my spies inside the Passenger camp also passed on to me a delicious factoid.
-Whenever Richard and I write or perform any music together […]
+Whenever Richard and I write or perform any music […]

 I listened to Gordon Brown’s first Prime Minister’s Questions as actual Prime Minister yesterday.
 If you put the substance of the “debate” aside (as the laws of contemporary British journalism require all commentators to do) then David Cameron made Gordon Brown sound a bit rickety.
 The good thing for our democracy is that, before most […]

 Did anyone else hear that BBC news soundbite from a representative of the emergency services reviewing the effects of the sub-tropical storms that hit parts of the UK this week?
 Amongst other things, he described them as “very, very frightening”.
-If so, did you manage to resist singing, “Thunderbolt and lightning / Galileo! / Galileo!”?
-(And why […]
+If so, did you manage to resist singing, “Thunderbolt and lightning / Galileo! / Galileo!”? […]

 Last week, Steve Wright interviewed Paul McCartney on BBC Radio 2.
 At one point, Wright asked him about his latest single.
 The track is exactly what you would expect of Lord Macca of Loch Kodak: completely insubstantial and terminally catchy.
 It’s called Dance Tonight.
 It’s about how everybody is going to dance tonight—and have a good time, […]